mugundhmuthuvel/zicodech-p1-2021/README.md

 To run the application, your machine would need to have all the packages
 Pre-requisites:
+- Desktop / PC (Application is currently not built with a responsive design)
 - [Node.js](https://nodejs.org/)
 - Terminal ([Git Bash](https://git-scm.com/downloads)/Powershell/cmd/Linux terminal)
 - [npm](https://www.npmjs.com/)